PolMine/PolMine.github.io/_posts/2017-01-16-Dispersion-of-Terms.md

 ![plot of chunk unnamed-chunk-2](/assets/2017-01-16-Dispersion-of-Terms/unnamed-chunk-2-1.png)

 A clear peak in 2015 far beyond anything before.
-As it seems: In a long-term perspective, 2015 hast really been the peak of attention for debating refugees for more than two decades.
+As it seems: In a long-term perspective, 2015 has been the peak of attention for debating refugee migration.
+For more than two decades.